ifm/documentation/PDS/PDS.md

 **Procedure:**

-1. Click on `Manual calibration of ports for vehicle algorithms` under `Port settings` window.
+1. Click on `Manual calibration of ports for vehicle algorithms` under the `Port settings` window.
     ```{image} GettingStarted/resources/step_1_iva_man_calibration.png
    :alt: Step 1
    :width: 800px
    :align: center
    ```
 2. Select the port to calibrate
-3. Select the orientation of camera mounted when looking from the front of camera.
+3. Select the orientation of the camera mounted when looking from the front of the camera.
-4. Input the translation parameters i.e the translation distances from user/robot coordinate system to the camera
+4. Input the translation parameters i.e the translation distances from the user/robot coordinate system to the camera
 5. Finally, click on `Rotate like a vehicle front camera` to calibrate.

     ```{image} GettingStarted/resources/step_2_to_5_iva_man_calibration.png